 - 3 tbsp maple syrup, or any other light-coloured liquid sweetener

-- When the dough has increased in size, preheat the oven to 180°C (350°F).
-Brush the dough with maple syrup.
+- When the dough is puffy again, preheat the oven to 180°C (350°F).

 - Bake the brioche for 30-40 minutes or until the top is golden brown.
 The loaf is fully cooked when you can tap the bottom and it sounds hollow or if you poke a skewer in the middle and it doesn't collect any raw dough.
 If the bread is browning too quickly but is not baked in the middle, reduce the oven to 160°C (320°F) or tent the brioche with aluminum foil.